leobudima/elogii-blog/content/last-mile-delivery-the-definitive-guide.md

 The order arrives at the drop-off location, and the delivery is completed and confirmed.

 Of course, there are additional steps along the last-mile.
-These can include alerting customers about ETAs, collecting electronic proof of delivery (ePOD), customer feedback, or delivery data.
+These can include alerting customers about ETAs, collecting [**electronic proof of delivery (ePOD)**](https://elogii.com/blog/electronic-proof-of-delivery-epod-how-does-it-improve-logistics-operations/), customer feedback, or delivery data.

 But these steps don’t apply to the last-mile delivery of every organization.

 ## Who Uses Last-Mile Delivery?

-In most cases, last-mile delivery is used to increase sales and improve customer service.
+In most cases, last-mile delivery is used to **increase sales** and **improve customer service**.
 It makes it more convenient and accessible for people to buy products and services from the comfort of their own homes.

-Industries, where businesses implement last-mile delivery, include e-commerce, physical retail, goods distribution, food, and beverage delivery.
-But also on-demand pharmacy and healthcare, grocery delivery, construction, and field services.
+Industries, where businesses implement last-mile delivery, include e-commerce, physical retail, goods distribution, food, and [**beverage delivery**](https://elogii.com/blog/how-to-optimize-beverage-delivery-in-2020/).

+But also [**on-demand pharmacy**](https://elogii.com/blog/uninterrupted-pharmacy-delivery/) and healthcare, grocery delivery, construction, and field services.

 ## How Can You Operate a Last-Mile Delivery?

 There are two ways companies can operate a last-mile delivery: in-house, outsourcing, and a hybrid model.

-In-house last-mile delivery relies on an internal delivery operation and a private fleet.
+**In-house last-mile delivery** relies on an internal delivery operation and a private fleet.
 This model gives you greater freedom, flexibility, and complete control over how you operate your delivery.

-Outsourcing last-mile delivery involves using a provider.
+**Outsourcing last-mile delivery** involves using a provider.
 Usually, this means contracting big transportation companies like UPS, FedEx, or DHL, shipping via post, or employing local couriers and third-party logistics companies (3PLs) that own and operate an external delivery fleet.

-A hybrid last-mile delivery is a blend of the two previous models.
-You have both an internal and external delivery fleet, and you use them simultaneously to fulfill orders.
+**A hybrid last-mile delivery** is a blend of the two previous models.
+You have both an [**internal and external delivery fleet**](https://elogii.com/blog/internal-vs-external-delivery-fleet-everything-you-need-to-know/), and you use them simultaneously to fulfill orders.

 For example, you can use the in-house fleet to deliver orders to local customers.
 And use the external fleet to deliver your products to an international audience.